Copa Tejas

-Copa Tejas is the two cup competitions and one shield between the Major League Soccer, USL Championship and NWSL teams of the state of Texas, awarded by independent supporters groups of the state's teams.
+Copa Tejas is the two cup competitions and one shield between the Major League Soccer, USL Championship, NWSL, and USL Super League teams of the state of Texas, awarded by independent supporters groups of the state's teams.
 It was initially founded in 2019 by supporters of San Antonio FC.
 It awards a Division 1 trophy for the top Major League Soccer team, a Division 2 trophy for the top USL Championship team, and the Copa Tejas Shield for the best team across all participants.
 The current Major League Soccer clubs are Austin FC, FC Dallas, and Houston Dynamo FC.
-The USL Championship clubs are El Paso Locomotive FC, Rio Grande Valley FC, and San Antonio FC.
-Austin Bold FC announced it will not participate in the 2022 USL Championship season as it actively seeks relocation to another city in Texas.
-NWSL side Houston Dash participates only in the Copa Tejas Shield as the lone Texas team in the league.
+The USL Championship clubs are El Paso Locomotive FC and San Antonio FC.
+NWSL side Houston Dash and USL Super League side Dallas Trinity FC participates only in the Copa Tejas Shield as the lone Texas teams in their respective league.

 It was first contested in 2019 and was won by Austin Bold FC.

 History

-San Antonio FC and Rio Grande Valley FC have competed in the USL since 2016, participating in their own rivalry: the South Texas Derby.
+San Antonio FC and Rio Grande Valley FC both competed in the USL from 2016 through 2023, contesting their own rivalry: the South Texas Derby.
 With the addition of Austin and El Paso in the 2019 season, the Copa Tejas was created by supporters of San Antonio FC to determine the best team in Texas.

 Austin Bold FC claimed the inaugural Copa Tejas with a 3–0 win over Rio Grande Valley FC on September 1, 2019.
 They finished top of the table with a 3–2–1 (W-D-L) record and 11 points.

 Due to the coronavirus pandemic and the rescheduling of the 2020 USL Championship season into group play, El Paso was not included in the group with the other Texas teams.
 This resulted in the lack of a "fair round-robin format", and so the Copa Tejas was not awarded in 2020.

 In 2021, with Austin FC joining Major League Soccer, an MLS division of the competition, called Division 1, was created.
 This was to supplement the existing Texas Derby which is contested between FC Dallas and Houston Dynamo FC.
 The USL Championship division would now be known as Division 2.

 The Copa Tejas Shield was announced in 2021 as a cross-league award, featuring the teams from both the Division 1 and Division 2 competition and NWSL side Houston Dash.

+Austin Bold FC announced it would not participate in the 2022 USL Championship season as it actively sought relocation to another city in Texas.
+Rio Grande Valley FC ceased operations after the 2023 USL Championship season, leaving only two teams at the Division II level.

+Starting with the 2025 Copa Tejas Shield, Dallas Trinity FC will be included in the overall ranking.
+Because USL Super League runs a fall to spring calendar, the Trinity's 2024-25 season standings will be used.